chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 - Selecting an environment will open a popup to save the node environment.
 Select **Save** to change the node environment.

 {{< figure src="/images/automate/update-node-environment.png" alt="Update Node Environment">}}

+#### Manage Tags

+Chef Infra allows you to manage tags of the environment.
+You can add or remove multiple tags by:

+- Selecting the node and add the tags from the text bar below the dropdown menu of environment.

+- OR, by simply selecting the **Manage Tags** option in the ellipses icon of a specific node.
+Selecting the Manage Tags option from the ellipses icon opens a popup window, where you can add multiple tags and click **Update Tags**.
+The popup window looks like as shown below:

+{{< figure src="/images/automate/manage-tags-from-ellipses-icon.png" alt="Manage Tags">}}

+#### Edit Run list of a Node

+#### Reset a Node Key

 #### Delete a Node